devssauro/wgcc23/README.md

 `postgresql://postgres:postgres@localhost:5434/db_wg` to `SQLALCHEMY_DATABASE_URI`
 and debug the application on pycharm

+Create all tables on database
+> `flask db upgrade`

 ## Unit tests

 To run the unit tests locally use the command: